-H ID Hypothesis Result Results ob- Description tained by (Shatnawi and Li 2006) A-FE A file with at least one method for which the FE Feature bad smell applies is more fault-prone than a file Envy that has no methods with this bad smell.
-A-GM A file with at least one method for which the GM $\checkmark$ $\checkmark$ God Method bad smell applies is more fault-prone than a file that has no methods with this bad smell.
-A-GC A file containing at least one class for which the $\checkmark$ $\overline{\checkmark}$ God Class GC bad smell applies is more fault-prone than a file that has no class for which the GC bad smell applies.
-A-SS A file containing at least one class for which the SS $\checkmark$ Shotgun bad smell applies is more fault-prone than a file Surgery that has no class for which the SS bad smell ap- Juigery plies.
-A-RB A file containing at least one class for which the RB × Refused bad smell applies is more fault-prone than a file Bequest that has no class for which the RB bad smell ap- A-MC plies.
-A file containing at least one class for which the × MC bad smell applies is more fault-prone than a - Misplaced file that has no class for which the MC bad smell Class applies.
-A-DC A file containing at least one class for which the × × Data Class DC bad smell applies is more fault-prone than a file that has no class for which the DC bad smell applies.
-A-LoSta A file containing at least one class for which the LoSta bad smell applies is more fault-prone than a $\overline{\mathbf{A}}$ - Lack of State file that has no class for which the LoSta bad smell applies.
-A-ISP A file containing at least one class for which the ISP Viola- ISP bad smell applies is more fault-prone than a tion file that has no class for which the ISP bad smell applies.
-A-LoStr A file containing at least one class for which the - Lack of LoStr bad smell applies is more fault-prone than a Strategy file that has no class for which the LoStr bad smell A-LoV A file containing at least one class for which the × LoV bad smell applies is more fault-prone than a - Lack of Visitor file that has no class for which the LoV bad smell Visitor applies.
-A-LoB A file containing at least one class for which the × - Lack of LoB bad smell applies is more fault-prone than a Bridge file that has no class for which the LoB bad smell applies.
-A-GP A package for which the GP bad smell applies is - God Pack- more fault-prone than packages for which the GP bad smell does not apply. age A-WSI A package for which the WSI bad smell applies is × - Wide Sys- more fault-prone than packages for which the WSI tem Inter- bad smell does not apply. face
+H ID Hypothesis Result Results ob- Description tained by (Shatnawi and A-FE A file with at least one method for which the FE LI 2006) Feature bad smell applies is more fault-prone than a file Envy that has no methods with this bad smell.
+A-GM A file with at least one method for which the GM \checkmark \checkmark God Method bad smell applies is more fault-prone than a file that has no methods with this had smell A-GC A file containing at least one class for which the \checkmark \checkmark God Class GC bad smell applies is more fault-prone than a file that has no class for which the GC bad smell A-SS A file containing at least one class for which the SS \checkmark $\overline{\mathbf{A}}$ Shotgun bad smell applies is more fault-prone than a file Surgery that has no class for which the SS bad smell applies.
+A-RB A file containing at least one class for which the RB × Refused bad smell applies is more fault-prone than a file Bequest plies.
+A-MC A file containing at least one class for which the × - Misplaced MC bad smell applies is more fault-prone than a Class applies.
+A-DC A file containing at least one class for which the × × Data Class file that has no class for which the DC bad smell applies.
+A-LoSta A file containing at least one class for which the \checkmark - Lack of State LoSta bad smell applies is more fault-prone than a file that has no class for which the LoSta had smell applies.
+A-ISP A file containing at least one class for which the \checkmark - ISP Viola- ISP bad smell applies is more fault-prone than a file that has no class for which the ISP had smell tion applies.
+A-LoStr A file containing at least one class for which the - Lack of LoStr bad smell applies is more fault-prone than a file that has no class for which the LoStr bad smell Strategy applies.
+A-LoV A file containing at least one class for which the × - Lack of Lov bad smell applies is more fault-prone than a file that has no class for which the LoV had smell Visitor applies.
+A-LoB A file containing at least one class for which the × - Lack of LoB bad smell applies is more fault-prone than a file that has no class for which the LoB had smell Bridge applies.
+A-GP A package for which the GP bad smell applies is - God Pack- more tault-prone than packages for which the GP bad smell does not apply. age A package for which the WSI had small applies is A-W31 Wide Sve- more fault-prone than packages for which the WSI - tem Inter- bad smell does not apply. face

-Table 11.2 - Bad smell analysis summary 7 ----------------------------------------- ---
+Table 11.2 - Bad smell analysis summa ry --------------------------------------- ----